Physics vs Distributions: Pareto Optimal Flow Matching with Physics Constraints: Residual loss scaling laws

 During training, the residual of each sample is computed starting from a given time \(t\) and evolved forward until \(t = 1\).
 Trajectories initialized at times closer to \(t = 0\) tend to exhibit larger errors, particularly when only a single integration step is used.
 To mitigate this effect, we introduce a weighting scheme based on a power law \(t^p\), where the residual loss is scaled according to the starting time \(t\).
 We investigate the impact of different power exponents \(p\), focusing on the most challenging case of dynamic stall.

-Figure~\ref{fig_ds_power_residual_meanstd} presents a comparison of the MSE for physical residuals, as well as the mean and standard deviation, for both the PBFM-1 and PBFM frameworks.
+Fig.~\ref{fig_ds_power_residual_meanstd} presents a comparison of the MSE for physical residuals, as well as the mean and standard deviation, for both the FM-OT with Config and PBFM frameworks.
 The results show that unrolling helps regularize the error, producing a monotonic increase in error as a function of the power \(p\), and also reduces sensitivity to the choice of \(p\) in the range \([1, 4]\).
 Notably, both frameworks achieve optimal performance when residuals are scaled linearly with time, \(p = 1\).
 In contrast, using no scaling, \(p = 0\), results in significantly higher errors, underscoring the importance of appropriately weighting residuals based on the starting time.